 These three arenas should help m&a integration teams, as all three have the potential to lead to increased communication, collaboration, team member efficiency, and an overall more successful integration.

-M&A integration is the process of joining two or more organizations into a single organization.
-Integration includes the review and consolidation of employees, assets, resources, technology, and more.
+Successful M&A integration is the result of joining two or more organizations into a single organization.
+Integration includes successful review and consolidation of employees, assets, resources, technology, and more.
 Teams typically wait until after a deal closes to start the process, but to have a truly successful integration, teams need to plan for integration alongside diligence.

 In order to combat these common M&A integration problems, proper preparations are needed to ensure that integration runs smoothly and is beneficial to all parties involved.